nclient/NClient/README.md

 <a name="features-errors"/>

 ## Errors
-All expected exceptions are inherited from `NClientException`.
+All expected exceptions are inherited from the `NClientException`.
 There are two types of errors: client-side errors (`ClientException`) and controller-side errors (`ControllerException`).
 ### Client-side errors
 `ControllerValidationException` - errors that occur if a client interface is invalid.
 `ClientRequestException` - exceptions to return information about a failed client request.